The IR35 review

 Introduced by HMRC to safeguard contractors from being exploited by non-compliant umbrellas, and to resolve the £900 million loophole in tax law, IR35 is tasked with preventing companies from averting tax payments and retaining the ‘profits’ for their own means.

 In 2011, the Chancellor introduced improvements to how it administers IR35, which included a year later the establishment of the IR35 Forum, a group of external stakeholders who meet HMRC on a quarterly basis.
-All was well, and certainly an initiative that we, at One Click Umbrella, supported.
+All was well, and certainly, an initiative that we, at One Click Group, supported.
 But whilst the intentions of the Forum were good, their delivery has left most of us in the sector feeling disappointed to say the least.

 The findings of the HMRC IR35 review